Be3tle/gadgetshop-mern-client-side/README.md

    npm start
    ```

-4. Open your browser and visit [http://localhost:3000/](http://localhost:3000/) to view the Electron Gadget Shop.
+4. Open your browser and visit [http://localhost:3000/](http://localhost:3000/) to experience the enhanced Electron Gadget Shop.

 ## Contributing